BakhtyarQadri/book-rack-library/README.md

    - Navigate to `File` > `Open` and select the cloned repository folder.

 5. **Create and Populate Database Tables**
-   - Ensure you have a running instance of a SQL database (e.g., MySQL, PostgreSQL).
+   - Ensure you have a running instance of a PostgreSQL database.
    - Execute the following SQL scripts to create and populate the `Library`, `Rack`, and `Book` tables.

 ### SQL Scripts